Why Dry Needling?

 How does it work?

 Integrative dry needling is not acupuncture (traditional Chinese medicine); it is based on neuroanatomy and modern scientific study of the musculoskeletal and neuromuscular systems.
-A very fine filament needle is inserted through the skin and into the deeper tissues that are considered trigger points to your pain.
+A very fine filament needle is inserted through the skin and into the deeper tissues that are considered trigger points to pain.
 Dry needling works by causing a micro lesion within the pathological tissue thus breaking up shortened issues, inhibiting a reflex arc from the nervous system to the tissue, normalizing the inflammatory response, and centrally mediating the pain.
 The mechanical and neuromuscular effect provides an environment that enhances the body’s ability to heal which ultimately reduces pain.

 What conditions can be treated?